Finding a home - Conveyancing - First time buyer

 • Use online property portals: Many property websites let you filter your search to show chain-free homes.
 This can save you time and help you find suitable properties quicker.

-How to avoid being in a chain
+How can you avoid being in a property chain?

 To avoid the added stress that comes with a chain, there are a few actions you can take: